kedacore/charts/keda/README.md

 helm install keda kedacore/keda --namespace keda -f values.yaml
 ```

-## securityContext default configuration
+## KEDA is secure by default

-KEDA's default configuration tries to be safest as possible, that's why the configuration is safe as default using these values:
+Our default configuration strives to be as secure as possible.
+Because of that, KEDA will run as non-root and be secure-by-default:
 ```yaml
 podSecurityContext:
   operator: